devbmv/home-control/README.md

+<a name="top"></a>

 # Smart Home Control

-**Smart Home Control** is a full-stack web application that provides users with the ability to manage, monitor, and automate their smart home devices from a single platform.
+**Smart Home Control** Smart Home Control is a full-stack web application that provides users with the ability to manage, monitor, and automate their smart home devices from a single platform.
 This project simplifies home automation, allowing users to control home devices remotely, securely, and efficiently.

+It is important to note that this project represents an initial phase of system and is not yet fully implemented.
+While it demonstrates core functionality, it still requires additional work in terms of security, performance enhancements, and feature expansion to provide a more robust and secure experience for users.
+Future updates will address these areas to ensure long-term scalability and reliability.

 ![Full Main Page](static/images/screenshots/full_main_page.PNG)